 77 Things I Learned From Writing 1,000 Blog Essays – Auxiliary Memory By James Wallace Harris, Wednesday, January 20, 2016 This is my 1,000th blog post and I’ve learned a lot from blogging.
 My first post was “Access time in a fifty-five year old brain” published 12/26/2006.
 Here’s the first paragraph: The main reason I’ve created this blog is to help me remember.
 Well, I’m still struggling to organize my thoughts, but I’m quite confident Auxiliary Memory has been an huge help as an external memory device.
 To celebrate these nine hundred and ninety-nine essays, I thought I’d note some of what I’ve learned.
 Blogging is like piano practice for writing.
 Like this: Like Loading...
 South Park Writers' #1 Writing Rule : writing

 : Quick and Dirty Tips ™ Mignon Fogarty is the creator of Grammar Girl and the founder and managing director of Quick and Dirty Tips.
 A magazine writer, technical writer, and entrepreneur, she has served as a senior editor and producer at a number of health and science web sites.
 She has a B.A. in English from the University of Washington in Seattle and an M.S. in biology from Stanford University.
 Mignon believes that learning is fun, and the vast rules of grammar are wonderful fodder for lifelong study.
 Grammar Girl provides short, friendly tips to improve your writing.
 To book a lecture event with Mignon Fogarty for your company or organization, contact Macmillan Speakers.
 Follow Mignon on Google+, Twitter, Facebook, StumbleUpon, LinkedIn, and Pinterest.
 Awards Media The Oprah Winfrey Show, Grammar Girl Fixes Common Mistakes, March 2007 "Mignon has come up with clever ideas to help even the most grammatically challenged person remember the rules."
 New York Times, Book Not Ready for Print?
 Los Angeles Times

 Sit Down, Shut Up, and Write Your Fucking Book: Uplifting Tips for the Aspiring Author.
 Ease into it Waking up can be an extremely complex issue.
 In fact, there is no guarantee it can always be done.
 Take a moment to marvel that you have accomplished a great feat.
-If you decide to reward yourself with a lie in, applaud yourself.
 Be properly attired What are you wearing?
 Keep hydrated Fill up a gas can with water or Honey Jack Daniels.
 Keep your blood flowing Other things that should be on your mind at this early stage in the writing day are deep-vein thrombosis and lethal blood clots.
 IMPORTANT NOTE: IF THE WORD “WRITING” IS TOO INTIMIDATING, CONSIDER USING A EUPHEMISM LIKE “PENPIDDLING” OR “WORDYWHOOPWHOOP.”
 Draw strength from past defeats Take a minute to remember that time your writing teacher told you to consider an alternate career in underwater basket weaving.
 Take deep, deep breaths Fill your lungs with Febreeze’d air and look around your writing room/prison cell.
 Copy the routines of your heroes Think carefully about your literary idol and ask yourself how they approached their writing day.
 Don’t sweat the small stuff Goodness!

 Steve Martin Shows You How to Write a Sketch Show in His Rare TV Special The Paley Center for Media, which has locations in both New York and LA, dedicates itself to the preservation of television and radio history.
 Inside their vast archives of more than 120,000 television shows, commercials, and radio programs, there are thousands of important and funny programs waiting to be rediscovered by comedy nerds like you and me.
 Each week, this column will highlight a new gem waiting for you at the Paley Library to quietly laugh at.
 (Seriously, it’s a library, so keep it down.)
 This might be heresy to some of you, but I just can’t get into the early seasons of SNL.
-I can appreciate their importance and the talent of the writing and cast, but whether it’s a time issue or a generational thing, watching that Season One DVD set felt like more of a chore than a treat.
 I’m willing to attach this lofty claim to an NBC special entitled Steve Martin: Comedy is Not Pretty.
 The Absurd Sketch Advertisement There’s not an awful lot of information about Comedy is Not Pretty available on the Internet, but when it is discussed there’s one sketch that seems to get mentioned more than any other, and it is ostensibly a music video for the Marty Robbins song “El Paso.”